Harper-B/BooksGroupAssignmentCNN/README.txt

 labels.zip (containing the labels for the images) project.zip (our handmade image test file)
 BKA (the code)
-Report (the document containing our 15-20 page report) Book Covers Slides (the ppt for presenting our findings)
+Book Cover Assignment (the document containing our 15-20 page report) Book Covers Slides (the ppt for presenting our findings)

 should also be found in this repository.